GregTMobile/tmobile-gitbook-documentation/README.md

 2. Scroll down to **Features** and make sure the "E-Books \(PDF, MOBI, EPUB\)" switch is on and green. ![](/assets/Screen Shot 2016-12-27 at 5.42.33 PM.png)
 3. Click "Save" and you're done!

+### 5. Delete existing pages

+Right clicking on a page name in the sidebar should give you the option to delete it.